-Guanfacine HCL is a non-stimulant medication used to treat ADHD that is commonly used as a complementary therapy alongside a stimulant.
+Guanfacine HCL is a non-stimulant ADHD medication used to treat symptoms of attention deficit hyperactivity disorder.
+It is commonly used as a complementary ADD therapy alongside a stimulant.

 Brand Name: Intuniv, Tenex

-Guanfacine is a non-stimulant medication used to treat symptoms of attention deficit disorder (ADHD or ADD).
-It is commonly used as a monotherapy, or as a complementary treatment alongside stimulant medications.
+Guanfacine (Brand Name: Intuniv, Tenex) is a non-stimulant a href=”https://www.additudemag.com/adhd-medication-for-adults-and-children/”>ADHD medication used to treat attention deficit hyperactivity disorder (ADHD or ADD).
+It is commonly used as a monotherapy, or as a complementary treatment alongside stimulant ADHD medications.

-Guanfacine is a central alpha2A-adrenergic receptor agonist that is thought to affect receptors in the brain in a way that improves symptoms of ADHD such as emotional sensitivity, hyperarousal, and social aggression.
+Guanfacine is a central alpha2A-adrenergic receptor agonist that is thought to affect receptors in the brain in a way that improves ADHD symptoms such as emotional sensitivity, hyperarousal, and social aggression.
 Non-stimulant medications like guanfacine sometimes help patients with ADHD who can’t take or don’t experience benefits from stimulants.